angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 In our first example, we'll use `fully connected layers`.
 In a <u>**fully connected network**, every node in a layer affects every node in the next layer, and each connection has a **weight** that determines the strength of the signal from that node going into the next layer</u>.
 These weights are updated when we train the network, normally from a *random initialization*.

 As an input passes through the network, a matrix multiplication of that layer's `weights` and `biases` onto the input is performed.
-The result is then passed through an `activation function` to introduce ==nonlinearity== into the system.
+The result is then passed through an `activation function` to introduce *nonlinearity* into the system.

 Here is an illustration of what a fully connected network with an input layer, a hidden layer, and a two-node output layer: